-multi-master

-See the description of multi-master in Boolean Options.
+multi-master See the description of multi-master in Boolean Options.

-masterfile-format

-See the description of masterfile-format in Tuning.
+masterfile-format See the description of masterfile-format in Tuning.

-max-zone-ttl

-See the description of max-zone-ttl in options.
-The use of this option in zone blocks is deprecated and will be rendered nonoperational in a future release.
+max-zone-ttl See the description of max-zone-ttl in options Block Definition and Usage.

-dnssec-secure-to-insecure

-See the description of dnssec-secure-to-insecure in Boolean Options.
+dnssec-secure-to-insecure See the description of dnssec-secure-to-insecure in Boolean Options.